chinph/chinph/README.md

 </div>

 ### :woman_technologist: Who I am
-- <p> :carrot: My name is Chi Nguyen.
-My friends often call me Emily <br>
+- <p> :carrot: Hello, my name is Chi Nguyen (but my friends call me Kei)  <br>
-- :eyes: I describe myself as an ambivert person who is comfortable with being alone but enjoys hanging out with friends and engaging in different exciting stories at the same time.
+- :eyes: I am an ambivert who is comfortable with being alone but enjoys engaging in different exciting stories with friends. </p>
-- :star: I'm a detail-oriented, organized, responsible, and fast-learning person at work.
-But outside, I'm relaxed and have a free spirit of a cat lying beside the window waiting for sunshine. </p>

 ### :school: Where I am
-- <p> :two_hearts: My home is in Vietnam, a lovely country in Southeast Asia.
-However, I'm now pursuing my Master of Science in Statistics at the Zicklin School of Business in the US. <br>
+- <p> :two_hearts: I am currently pursuing my Master of Science in Statistics at the Zicklin School of Business in the US, but I hail from Vietnam, a lovely country in Southeast Asia. <br>
-- :purple_heart: Before that, I also had one-year living and studying in Italy, in a beautiful and peaceful town called Urbino, which is in the South of Italy. </p>
+- :purple_heart: I also had the opportunity to live and study in a beautiful and peaceful town called Urbino, located in the South of Italy.  </p>

 ### :scroll: What my experiences are
 **Database**